 In April 1816 Byron fled England, leaving behind a failed marriage, notorious affairs and mounting debts.
 He spent that summer at Lake Geneva with the poet Percy Bysshe Shelley, his wife Mary and Mary’s half sister Claire Clairmont, with whom Byron had had an affair whilst in London.
-Claire was an attractive, lively and voluptuous brunette and the couple rekindled their affair in Italy.
+Claire was an attractive, lively and voluptuous brunette and the couple rekindled their affair.
 In 1817 she returned to London and gave birth to their their daughter, Allegra.

 Byron travelled on to Italy.
 In Venice he had more affairs, with Marianna Segati, his landlord’s wife and Margarita Cogni, wife of a Venetian baker.

 The sale of Newstead Abbey for £94,500 in the autumn of 1818 cleared Byron’s debts and left him with a generous income.